AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-configuration.md

   }
 ```

-The following example /renders section identifies an AEM instance that runs on the same computer as Dispatcher:
+The following example /renders section identifies an AEM instance that runs on the same computer as dispatcher:

 ```xml
 /renders